Inwerpsel/use-theme-editor/docs/USAGE.md

 result in a 4th group being shown.

 If there are no options for the element you clicked or any of its parents, no groups will be shown.

+### Locating opened elements on the page

+Hovering the title of each group will highlight the corresponding element on the page.
+Note that this is only the element you last clicked (or parent of).
+The same options could also apply to other elements on the page, but these are not highlighted.

+This currently does not work in responsive mode, but can be fixed to do so.

+It's a very quick implementation that just sets a border, so this is likely to make the whole layout jiggle.
+I'll replace it with something that doesn't change the layout, but for now this seems acceptable, given there's otherwise no way to locate the element again.

 ### Undo/redo behavior